-Visitors are required to pay Ksh 200 per person to Kenya Forest Service at their office near opposite the Ngong Police Station, or at the KFS barrier on the trail.
+Entry fee is Ksh 200 per person paid to Kenya Forest Service at their office opposite the Ngong Police Station, or at the KFS barrier on the trail.

-Caution: Security on Ngong Hills is a major concern, with some incidents of criminals attacking small groups of visitors reported over the last few years.
-You are therefore advised to get armed escort from the KFS.
+Caution: Security on Ngong Hills is a major concern, with some incidents of criminals attacking small groups of visitors reported over the years.
+You are therefore advised to get armed escort from KFS at the gate.

-If you’d like to have a guided tour of the Ngong Hills, you can get in touch any of the following Guides:
+If you’d like to have a guided tour of the Ngong Hills, get in touch any of the following Guides:

 Paul Kalaile (tel:0202014970, cell:0714155872, email: email@example.com )